-You are not automatically entitled to an express warranty.
+You're not automatically entitled to an express warranty.
 Most express warranties either come directly from the manufacturer or are included in the sales contract you sign with the seller.
-However, an express warranty might also be a feature in an advertisement or on a sign in the store—for example, "all dresses 100% silk"—or it may be an oral description of a product's features that you rely on in making your purchasing decision.
+However, an express warranty might also be a feature in an advertisement or on a sign in the store—for example, "all dresses are 100% silk"—or it might be an oral description of a product's features that you rely on in making your purchasing decision.

-There are two types of implied warranties: the implied warranty of merchantability and the implied warranty of fitness.
+The two types of implied warranties are the "implied warranty of merchantability" and the "implied warranty of fitness."
 Virtually every consumer product you buy comes with an implied warranty of merchantability.
 This is an assurance that a new item will work if you use it for a reasonably expected purpose.
 For used items, the warranty of merchantability is a promise that the product will work as expected, given its age and condition.

 The implied warranty of fitness applies when you buy an item with a specific (even unusual) purpose in mind.
 If you relate your specific needs to the seller, and the seller assists you in selecting the item, the implied warranty of fitness assures you that the item will fill your need.
 For instance, if you tell a retailer that you need a sleeping bag for sub-zero weather and the retailer sells you such as bag, it comes with an implied warranty that the sleeping bag will keep you warm in sub-zero temperatures.

-In certain states, an implied warranty lasts for four years.
+In specific states, an implied warranty lasts for four years.
 In some states, however, the implied warranty lasts only as long as any express warranty that comes with a product.
-(To find out the law where you live, talk to an attorney.)
+To find out the law where you live, talk to an attorney.

 Sellers sometimes try to avoid implied warranties by selling a product "as is."
-In order to effectively negate implied warranties, however, the seller must follow state law requirements.
-For example, some states require that the disclaimer be in writing and the language be obvious.
+To effectively negate implied warranties, however, the seller must follow state law requirements.
+For example, some states require that the disclaimer is in writing and the language be obvious.
 A few states don't permit "as is" sales.
 Also, implied warranties can't be disclaimed when there is an express written warranty that comes with the product.